KittyPBoxx/pokeemerald-net-demo/PokecomChannel/README.md

 If you have issues see the troubleshooting step***

+## Debugging

+On the wii channel main screen you can press `minus` for some debug info.
+Theres a `Logger` class with an instance shared between all the `LinkCableClient`'s that you can use to log more values to the debug screen.

+If you want to debug on a simpler version that prints info to the screen you can use the "no UI" channel.
+This channel has fewer features and only supports 1 gba in port 1.

 ##  Banner / WAD editing

 To create/modify the wad you can use CustomizeMii (https://wiibrew.org/wiki/CustomizeMii) [customizemii 3.11-1]